background-image

 How do you handle stressful situations in a medical environment?

 How to Answer ItUse the STAR method to describe a specific situation where you successfully managed stress.
-Emphasize your problem-solving skills and ability to stay composed.
+Emphasize your problem-solving skills and ability to work under pressure.

 icon